jhvanderschee/jekyllcodex/_without-plugin/new-window-fix.md

 ### Introduction

-One of the irritating things about Markdown is that you [cannot](https://stackoverflow.com/questions/4425198/can-i-create-links-with-target-blank-in-markdown) specify 'target="_blank"' in your links.
-This script fixes that, by automatically adding these targets to external links and PDF links.
+According to many site owners, PDF documents and external links should open in a new window.
+Markdown makes it relatively hard to specify this.
+This script automates this for you, so you do not have to worry about this.

 ### How it works

-The following code should be added to the footer:
+This script detects external links and links to PDF files, using plain javascript.
+It automagically adds 'target="_blank"' to these links.
+This is done by the following code.

+[expand]

 ```
 {% include new-window-fix.html %}
 ```

+[/expand]

 ### Installation